The Devil Tarot Card Meanings (Upright & Reversed)

-The appearance of the Devil in a health spread may be serving as a reminder of the negative health effects being brought on by negative behaviours you are engaging in (alcohol, drugs, binge eating, etc), or it may be a pointer towards a mental health issue – something you need to speak to a professional about.
+For many tarotists, the appearance of the Devil in a health spread may be serving as a reminder of the negative health effects being brought on by negative behaviours you are engaging in (alcohol, drugs, binge eating, etc), or it may be a pointer towards a mental health issue – something you need to speak to a professional about.

 But in terms of physical health, if you feel something is the matter then this is an advice to go and get checked by your doctor, or if you have already been diagnosed then this is a reminder that you don’t need to fear your illness and make sure that you aren’t limiting yourself and what you do.
 You are not your illness.

 If you are asking the tarot how someone feels about you, pulling The Devil card suggests that this is someone that does not have good intentions.